 Also, it is better to have just one or two credit cards so that it becomes easier for you to keep track of repayments.

-Many of us believe that old debt accounts that we are not using any more should be closed.
-Because, obviously, we do not know the impact it has on our CIBIL or credit report and score.
+Also, many of us believe that old debt accounts that we are not using any more should be closed.
+While it may not be possible, you should note that, it is also a cause for a low credit score.

 Good debts are the debt that you’ve handled well and paid in accordance to agreed terms.
 Good debt is good for your credit rating.
 The longer your history of good debt is, the better it is for your credit or CIBIL score.